bingyinh/nanomine-xml-viz-validation/README.md

 # nanomine-xml-viz-validation
 Visualization validation tool for spectra data in xml files in NanoMine.
 This tool is developed specifically for boosting the NanoMine manual validation efficiency.
-To run the tool, install Python 2.7 and the required packages, move the xmls to the folder that contains the tool, and run viz_valid_GUI.py.
+To run the tool, install Python 2.7 and the required packages and run viz_valid_GUI.py.
 Please always put eventBasedAnimation.pyc and viz_valid.py in the same folder as viz_valid_GUI.py. eventBasedAnimation V1.10 is downloaded from Carnegie Mellon University 15-112 Professor David Kosbie's website (http://www.kosbie.net/cmu/spring-15/15-112/notes/eventBasedAnimation.py).

 Code base: Python 2.7